-The term certification is often used as a catch-all term for several different activities that apply to the credentialing of individuals and institutions.
-This fuzziness of definition has resulted in confusion when it comes to discussing credentials.
-This article is intended to provide more clarity on the subject.
+The term certification is often used as a catch-all term for several different activities that apply to the credentialing of individuals and institutions in the massage therapy profession.
+The lack of clarity in this definition has resulted in confusion when it comes to discussing credentials—read on for details.

 Certification is essentially the process of publicly attesting that a specified quality or standard has been achieved or exceeded.
 We see this in an informal way all around us nearly every day.
 For example, when a product has the Good Housekeeping Seal of Approval, it means that the item has been attested to meet the standard set for it.
 Whenever we make a recommendation or referral to a colleague or client we are informally certifying the competence of the person or the quality of the item being recommended.

 Professional certification uses a formal process to identify and acknowledge individuals who have met a recognized standard.
 Usually this standard includes education, experience, and an exam of knowledge, skills, and abilities needed to perform the job.
 When an individual meets the standard, he or she receives certification from a certifying agency.
 The credibility and integrity of the certifying agency determines whether the agency’s certification means anything to the public, and therefore, ultimately, its value.
 Accordingly, certification agencies may seek out recognition by an outside agency that will, in turn, attest to the certifying agency meeting a standard.
 Generally, this standard involves the qualification requirements to take the exam, whether the exam meets accepted psychometric standards for exam development, how the exam is given and scored, how the agency is administered, and whether its rules are fair.
 The National Organization for Competency Assurance operates the National Commission for Certifying Agencies for that purpose.